levinine/hammerspoon-config/Readme.md

 ## Requirements

 - [Karabiner-elements](https://karabiner-elements.pqrs.org/) is required to bind Capslock key (or any other of your choice) to the Hyper key
+- Go to System Preferences -> Security & Privacy -> Privacy and add both Hammerspoon and Karabiner-Elements in the Accessibility tab

 ## How to use it